spena89/react-ecommerce/README.md

 # React based E-commerce

 This is a project developed for the ReactJS course from Coderhouse.
 It's for learning purposes only.
+## App Deployment
-The app is deployed in
+The app is deployed [here](https://react-ecommerce-orcin.vercel.app/)

 ## Features